 Dental implants have undergone some incredible changes to make them more stable and more reliable.
 There have even been alternative types of dental implants developed to help patients undergo treatment without the need for bone grafts first.
 Even today, more research is being conducted to further improve treatment with dental implants.
 This research includes finding alternative materials to provide patients with metal sensitives, or those with reservations about metals, an opportunity to enjoy the same incredible benefits offered by titanium.

 Dental implants provide an incredible alternative to traditional treatments for tooth loss and provide many substantial benefits.
-If you are interested in learning more about dental implants, and finding out if they are the right solution for you, call Nicholas Dose, DMD - Family Dental Care at (503) 765-7300 today.

 Call us today (503) 765-7300 Fax Us (503) 697-5999